 - Online Questionnaire (May 2018).
 Portions of exhibits and the questionnaire from the Community Speak Out were re-formatted and incorporated as an online survey and questionnaire to gauge Racine resident understanding of important preservation issues.
 Results of the online questionnaire is summarized in the Community Speaks section of this Heritage Preservation Plan - State of the City Report (May 20, 2018).
 The State of the City Report was prepared and delivered to the City and Landmarks Preservation Commission for review and comment. - Pop-Up Workshop (June 1, 2018).
 A two-hour "pop-up" workshop was held in a building storefront space during an evening First Friday event in downtown Racine.
 The objective of the workshop was to garner additional feedback on key preservation issues from workshop walk-ins.
-Like the Community Open House, walk-in participants participated in a voting box exercise and other interactive exhibits.
+Like the Community Open House, walk-in participants participated in a voting box exercise and other interactive exhibits. - Pop-Up Presentation (October 5, 2018).
+A two-hour "pop-up" presentation was held in a downtown building storefront during Racine's evening First Friday event.
+The objective of the workshop was to deliver an overview of the final plan and its major objectives and recommendations.
+The event was well attended with over 20 participants.

-Gothic Revival Pabst Brewing Company Saloon, 1300 16th Street
+Gothic Revival Pabst Brewing Company Saloon, SE Corner of Water Street and Wisconsin Avenue.